jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 these steps include the hardest part (the database).
 Feel free to [contact me](mailto:hi@jappie.me) for help if you want that.

+This is a small instructional blog post, primarily for my own reference, on how to get MySQL support for programs on Windows.
+These steps are for *native* Windows support.
+There's no WSL involvement.
 Specifically,
-we are obtaining MySQL-persistent support with the help of the pure MySQL bindings written in Haskell.
+we are obtaining MySQL-persistent support with the help of the pure Haskell [MySQL bindings](https://hackage.haskell.org/package/persistent-mysql-haskell).
 Because the bindings are in pure Haskell, they're easily portable.
 Haskell abstracts most operating system oddities away.

-There is technical support for cross-compilation on Windows in nixpkgs, available [here](https://github.com/input-output-hk/nix-hs-hello-windows).
+There is support for cross-compilation on Windows somewhere available [here](https://github.com/input-output-hk/nix-hs-hello-windows).
 However, at the time of writing, it has not been implemented in [mainstream nixpkgs](https://github.com/NixOS/nixpkgs/issues/36200).